subsquid/docs/docs/deploy-squid/pricing.md

 description: Aquarium service plans
 ---

-# Aquarium Pricing
+# Aquarium Tiers

-The Aquarium hosted service offers a forever-free development plan.
-For production-ready squids, one should use the Premium or an individual Enterprise plan.
+The Aquarium hosted service offers three tiers: Free (Development) tier, Premium Pay-as-you-go and the Enterpriese tier.
+For production-ready squids, one should upgrade to the Premium tier or to an individual Enterprise deal.

-- The Dev plan is always fee and includes:
+- The Develpment tier includes free of charge:
   -  One collocated squid (API + processor + Postgres)
   -  10GB of database storage
   -  500k monthly RPC requests
   -  Community support
-- The Premium plan enables:
+- The Premium Pay-as-you-go tier enables:
-  - Pay-as-you-go dedicated squids
+  - Unlimited number of pay-as-you-go dedicated squids
-  - Pay-as-you-go collocated squids
+  - Unlimited number of pay-as-you-go collocated squids
   - 2M RPC requests monthly + pay-as-you-go on top
   - Direct support in a personal Telegram chat
 - The Enterprise plan includes individual SLAs and discounts.
 [Book a demo](https://calendly.com/d/yzj-48g-bf7/subsquid-demo) to get a personal quote.

+Switching between the tiers is free of charge.

 ## Pay-as-you-go prices